Skip to main content

 You’re not thinking mobile

-If your replies aren’t crafted for mobile, you’re severely lowering the chances of securing a reply back.
-Approximately 80% of couples use emails to inquire about services and 70% of our consumer emails are opened on mobile devices.
-To fit mobile’s demands, keep your replies short.
+If you don’t craft your replies for mobile, you’re severely lowering the chances of securing a reply back.
+Approximately 80% of couples use emails to inquire about services, and 70% of our consumers’ emails are opened on mobile devices.
+To fit mobile demands, keep your replies short.
 As we mentioned, couples are usually asking you a simple question.
 By keeping things short, not only are you guaranteed not to overwhelm, but you are maximizing the readability of your reply, too.

-Another mobile-first tip: Alan suggests that you don’t send attachments in your first few replies.
+Another mobile-first tip: Alan suggests not sending attachments in your first few replies.
 Most attachments fall into the “overkill” category and can overwhelm a couple with information they don’t yet need.
-But, more importantly, most attachments are designed for desktop so they can be hard to both read and display on a mobile device.
+But, more importantly, most attachments are designed for desktops, so they can be hard to both read and display on a mobile device.

 You don’t ask a single question

 Not asking a question in your reply can be detrimental.
-While it may seem that ending with a friendly “I look forward to hearing from you!” suggests to the couple that you are expecting a reply from them, this line doesn’t demand a reply from them.
+While it may seem that ending with a friendly “I look forward to hearing from you!” suggests to the couple that you are expecting a reply, this line doesn’t demand a reply.

-Instead, Alan suggests that you should ask a “low commitment” question in every single correspondence to guarantee a reply back.
-Unlike “high commitment” questions such as “When would you like to come in to meet?”, low commitment questions like “How many guests are you expecting?” or “Do you have a venue secured yet?” begins the conversational back-and-forth needed to make a sale.
+Instead, Alan suggests asking a “low commitment” question in every correspondence to guarantee a reply.
+Unlike “high commitment” questions such as “When would you like to come in to meet?”, low-commitment questions like “How many guests are you expecting?” or “Do you have a venue secured yet?” begin the conversational back-and-forth needed to make a sale.

 You’re avoiding pricing

 Price questions shouldn’t be something to fear.
 Be upfront about price and don’t duck the question.
-Put yourself in their shoes: when you ask about price and someone tap dances around it, how do you feel?
+Put yourself in their shoes: when you ask about price, and someone tap-dances around it, how do you feel?
 If you are concerned about sharing an exact price, give a price range instead.
-That way you are not overwhelming a couple with every price, and can leave it open ended to ask the follow-up question “what services in particular were you thinking about?”
+That way, you are not overwhelming a couple with every price point and can leave it open-ended, asking the follow-up question, “What services in particular were you thinking about?”

 You’re starting your reply with “Congratulations on your engagement!”